NCPC Header

 • Take special care when traveling to be sure that medicines are locked away from children.

-If you think a child may have swallowed too much medicine or someone else’s medicine, call the poison center right away!
-The 24-hour number is 1-800-222-1222.
+If you think a child may have swallowed too much medicine or someone else’s medicine, use the webPOISONCONTROL® online tool for guidance or call Poison Control right away at 1-800-222-1222.
 Do NOT wait to see if the child becomes ill – by then it may be too late to prevent a tragedy.

 References